Gull: Distribution and habitat

-The gulls have a worldwide cosmopolitan distribution.
-They breed on every continent, including the margins of Antarctica, and are found in the high Arctic as well.
-They are less common on tropical islands, although a few species do live on islands such as the Galapagos and New Caledonia.
-Many species breed in coastal colonies, with a preference for islands, and one species, the grey gull, breeds in the interior of dry deserts far from water.
-Considerable variety exists in the family and species may breed and feed in marine, freshwater, or terrestrial habitats.
+Gulls have a worldwide cosmopolitan distribution.
+They breed on every continent, including the margins of Antarctica, and are even found in the high Arctic.
+They are less common in the tropics, although a few species do live on tropical islands such as the Galapagos and New Caledonia.
+Many species breed in coastal colonies, with a preference for islands; one particular species, the grey gull, breeds in the interior of dry deserts far from water.
+Considerable variety exists in the Laridae family, and species may breed and feed in marine, freshwater, or terrestrial habitats.

 Most gull species are migratory, with birds moving to warmer habitats during the winter, but the extent to which they migrate varies by species.
-Some migrate long distances, like Franklin's gull, which migrates from Canada to wintering grounds in the south of South America.
+Some migrate long distances, notably Sabine's gull, which migrates from the Arctic coasts to wintering grounds off the west coasts of South America and southern Africa, and Franklin's gull, which migrates from Canada to winter off the west coast of South America.
 Other species move much shorter distances and may simply disperse along the coasts near their breeding sites.

-A big influence on non-breeding gull distribution are food patches.
-Human fisheries especially have an impact since they often provide an abundant and predictable food resource.
-Looking at two species of gulls dependent on human fisheries, Audouin (Ichthyaetus audouinii) and black-backed gulls (Larus fuscus), their breeding distributions (especially the black-backed gull) was heavily impacted by human fishing discards and fishing ports.
+A big influence on non-breeding gull distribution is the availability of food patches.
+Human fisheries especially have an impact, since they often provide an abundant and predictable food resource.
+Two species of gulls dependent on human fisheries are Audouin's gull (Ichthyaetus audouinii) and lesser black-backed gulls (Larus fuscus); their breeding distributions (especially the black-backed gull) are heavily impacted by human fishing discards and fishing ports.

-Looking further at environmental drivers that structure bird habitat and distribution are human and climate impacts.
-Looking at waterbird distribution in wetlands, changes in salinity, water depth, water body isolation and hydroperiod altered bird community structure in both a species and guild specific way.
-Gulls in particular had high associations with salinity levels, being the main environmental predictor for waterbird assemblage.
+Other environmental drivers that structure bird habitat and distribution are human activity and climate impacts.
+For example, waterbird distribution in Mediterranean wetlands is influenced by changes in salinity, water depth, water body isolation and hydroperiod, all of which have been observed to affect the bird community structure in both a species- and guild-specific way.
+Gulls in particular have high associations with salinity levels, which were found to be the main environmental predictor for waterbird assemblage.